 It provides instant recovery services with its amazingly designed software that also provides complete access to your backup system while the original files and services get the necessary repairs.

-- It provides you the help of specialists in case you need any assistance.
+(i) It provides you with the help of specialists in case you need any assistance.

 CrashPlan Disaster Recovery as a Service

 CrashPlan used to be an amazing platform offering backup solutions to home users.
 However, it is now one of the best choices to go for if you need Disaster Recovery as a Service (DRaaS) for small businesses.
-CrashPlan ensures to secure everything out there, ensuring that nothing is on the list from the oldest to the newest files in the case of a disaster.
+CrashPlan ensures to secure everything out there, ensuring that nothing is left out from the oldest to the newest files in the case of a disaster.

 It takes everything from you and shifts them into the virtual buckets at its end.
 This allows you to access and use your files and data whenever and wherever you want or need to.
 One of the unique features that you get here is that deleted files are also restored.

-Although it can be turned OFF, keeping it ON can bring some peace of mind that it is still safe if you accidentally delete a file.
+Although it can be turned OFF, keeping it ON can bring some peace of mind that it is still safe in case of accidental deletion.

 A plan or service that is perfect for someone’s business may not fulfill your requirements.
 Acronis is the company that understands this, so it allows you to select the services that fulfill your requirements in the right way.

 In this way, you can get a Disaster Recovery as a Service plan that will not be lacking anything your business needs.
 Similarly, it will not be an overkill plan to pay for things you do not need.